Chair, Streetohome Foundation Honourary Chairman, Colliers International

 Vice-Chair, Streetohome Foundation Former CEO, Coast Capital Savings

 Lloyd Craig grew up in New Westminster, and graduated from university in 1968.
 His career was spent in the financial services industry, with the Mercantile Bank of Canada and Coast Capital Savings.
 Lloyd retired in 2009.
-Currently, he serves on the advisory board to the Dean of Business at SFU, and is a mentor to Fintech CEOs.

 President and CEO, Vancouver Coastal Health Authority

 As President and CEO of Vancouver Coastal Health, Mary Ackenhusen leads the largest academic and tertiary health authority in British Columbia, serving a population of 1 million with a budget of $3 billion.

 Mary is a collaborative leader who fosters a patient-centred approach to care, innovation and the redesign of services to enhance quality and efficiency.
 Mary’s passion is to transform the current public healthcare system to ensure its future financial sustainability in the face of growing demand and finite government funding.
 Mary does this by supporting staff, physicians and partners in the introduction of new service models that will provide better care at lower cost and the use of technology to improve productivity.

 Mary has degrees from Harvard Business School’s MBA and West Virginia University’s Industrial Engineering masters and undergraduate programs.
 In 2013 and 2014, she was named one of Canada’s Most Powerful Women by the Women’s Executive Network.